kaposnick/athena_agent/README.md

 cd athena_agent
 ```

-Instructions on how to setup the server and reproduce the scenarios of the paper can be found on

 ### Server Setup and Scenarios
 Instructions on setting up the server and running scenarios can be found in the scenarios/ folder.
 Please refer to the respective markdown files for detailed guidance.